Max Edwards-Stryjewski: Career

 Max Edwards-Stryjewski was named in the Bristol Rovers matchday squad for the first time on 8 January 2022, coming on as a 93rd minute substitute in a 2–1 FA Cup third round defeat to Peterborough United.
 At the time of him coming on, he was Rovers' second youngest debutant ever and their youngest in the cup, a record broken by Ollie Dewsbury in November 2023.

 In February 2025, Edwards-Stryjewski joined Southern League Division One South side Cribbs on loan.

 International career

-In August 2019, Edwards was named in the Wales U15 squad in the 2019 UEFA tournament against Cyprus, Northern Ireland and Malta.
+In August 2019, Edwards-Stryjewski was named in the Wales U15 squad in the 2019 UEFA tournament against Cyprus, Northern Ireland and Malta.

-In August 2021, Edwards was announced to be in the Wales U17 squad for the upcoming friendly fixtures against Scotland U17s, featuring in the second fixture, a 4–3 victory.
+In August 2021, Edwards-Stryjewski was announced to be in the Wales U17 squad for the upcoming friendly fixtures against Scotland U17s, featuring in the second fixture, a 4–3 victory.

-In November 2021, Edwards was named in the Wales U17 national squad for the upcoming UEFA Euro Qualifiers held in Portugal.
+In November 2021, Edwards-Stryjewski was named in the Wales U17 national squad for the upcoming UEFA Euro Qualifiers held in Portugal.